 Photo by Experience Grand Rapids

-But one of their main goals is to interact with anyone they encounter downtown, aiming to say hello and offer a smile to everyone they meet while being ready to lend a hand.
+In Grand Rapids, a primary goal of ambassadors is to interact with anyone they encounter downtown, aiming to say hello and offer a smile to everyone they meet while being ready to lend a hand.